Can you get a medical cannabis card for chronic back pain in the UK?

 How to obtain a medical cannabis card for chronic back pain

-If the specialist prescribes you medical cannabis treatment, you will be instantly provided with a digital copy of your medical cannabis card.
+If the specialist concludes that medical cannabis is an appropriate treatment option for your specific chronic back pain, you will be instantly provided with a digital copy of your medical cannabis card.
 The physical copy will be shipped to your doorstep with your first order of medical cannabis.

 The potential benefits of medical cannabis for pain management